fchrist/companian/README.md

     $ mvn clean install

-If you want to develop in Eclipse you should create the Eclipse projects by
+If you want to develop in Eclipse, you should create the Eclipse projects by

     $ mvn eclipse:eclipse -Dwtpversion=2.0